jonorichards/jonorichards.github.io/_posts/2025-04-21-field-recording.md

     <img src="/images/jono/cave.JPG">
 </div>

-Growing up in North Yorkshire and now residing in Sheffield, I've always been lucky to have access to the outdoors.
-The Peak District is a brilliant place to record the sounds of nature, as long as you're willing to time your visits to minimise extranious noise from people, cars and planes.

-<iframe src="https://www.youtube.com/embed/4cYzQ42azjc?si=kkZrCBOEXeQTI6sx" width="640" height="360" frameborder="0" allowfullscreen></iframe>

-I am a member of the [Wildlife Recording Society](https://www.wildlife-sound.org/), a valuable source of expertise, and the Field Recording Slack group remains a constant source of inspiration.
+The [Wildlife Recording Society](https://www.wildlife-sound.org/) are a valuable source of expertise, and the Field Recording Slack group is full of very talented people willing to share thier knowledge.
 I contributed to a crowd-sourced [Sound Library](https://frscharity.org/Water_and_Ice/) they organised in spring 2022.
 The library is available in return for donations to Doctors Without Borders, The Red Cross and Unicef.

+<iframe src="https://www.youtube.com/embed/4cYzQ42azjc?si=kkZrCBOEXeQTI6sx" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 It's also great fun to find and record unusual objects, and the hunt for things that produce interesting tones and textures never ceases!